qpdf/qpdf/README.md

 For additional information, please refer to the [manual](https://qpdf.readthedocs.io/en/latest/installation.html).

+With the help of [qpdf-action](https://github.com/yegor256/qpdf-action) you can use `qpdf` in GitHub Actions.

 # Building on Windows

 qpdf is known to build and pass its test suite with mingw and Microsoft Visual C++.
 Both 32-bit and 64-bit versions